Creating a Historical Migration Dataset from Finnish Church Records, 1800-1920: Introduction

 Recent studies have introduced methods for layout detection, table recognition, and handwritten text recognition to process historical tabular documents \citep{Blomqvist2022Joint, Lehenmeier2020Layout, Clinchant2018Comparing, Granell2023Processing}.
 These include techniques for segmenting table rows and columns, extracting structured information, and evaluating tools such as Transkribus \citep{9041761}.
 While these approaches show promising results on selected datasets, many depend on dataset-specific configurations or require manual steps.
 Data extraction from historical tabular data collections therefore remains to some extent a case-by-case effort relying on unique features of each collection, without a single universally proven solution.

 The contribution of this work is thus two-fold.
 Firstly, we develop and evaluate a pipeline for the extraction of data from the Finnish church migration records.
 Our pipeline applies machine learning throughout the workflow --- image pre-processing, table structure detection, and text recognition --- to convert data into a format suitable for research.
 Although most likely not constituting a universal solution, the individual steps and their evaluation will add to the spectrum of techniques available for historical tabular data extraction.
 Further, with machine learning playing an increasing role in cultural heritage research \citep{FIORUCCI2020102}, the methods developed here add to our understanding of the possibilities and limitations of these techniques to support research across the humanities and social sciences by linking archival sources with computational approaches.
+We also identify key limitations of the current pipeline, and in the future work section discuss our ideas for post-processing to address them.